 Ingredients (makes about 1 litre)

-for the base mix150g white chocolate - must be good quality - chopped into small pieces
+150g white chocolate – must be good quality – chopped into small pieces

 450ml double cream